carpentries-incubator/twitter-with-twarc/_episodes/02-jupyter.md

 After the cell has completed running the line, there will be a file called "bjules.jsonl" inside of `source-data` on your file browser.
-This file contains the data of tweets under the username "BergisJules".
+This file contains the data of tweets under the username "@BergisJules".

 > ## Challenges
 >
-> * How many tweets did you get from Bergis?
 > * Can you find the file called "bjules.jsonl"?
-> * Download a timeline for a person of your choice.
-How many tweets did you get?
-What’s the oldest one?
+> * Download a timeline for one of the twitter accounts from this list:
+>
+> NCEAS "@ucsb_nceas", EcoDataScience "@ecodatasci", R-Ladies Santa Barbara "@RLadiesSB",
+> spatial@ucsb "@spatialUCSB", UCSB Collaboratory "@libratorybot"
+>
+> * What do you notice about the file that was created from using the timeline command?
 >
 {: .challenge}